 1900: Welcome reception and dinner, Surgeons’ Hall, 8 Nicolson Street, EH8 9DW

-Join us for a welcome reception in the historic Surgeons’ Hall (est. 1697) and be piped into a 3 course dinner ahead of a stimulating panel discussion with leading experts on Scotland, the UK and the EU, including Dame Mariot Leslie DCMG, former UK permanent representative to NATO and Dr. Tobias Lock, Co-Director of Edinburgh’s Europa Institute and Senior Lecturer in EU law, and Dr. Kristy Huges, Director of Scotland’s first and only Europe-focused think tank.
+Join us for a welcome reception in the historic Surgeons’ Hall (est. 1697) and be piped into a 3 course dinner ahead of a stimulating panel discussion with leading experts on Scotland, the UK and the EU, including Dame Mariot Leslie DCMG, former UK permanent representative to NATO and Dr. Tobias Lock, Co-Director of Edinburgh’s Europa Institute and Senior Lecturer in EU law, and Dr. Kirsty Huges, Director of Scotland’s first and only Europe-focused think tank.

 Saturday 22 September 2018: Culture and community

 1000-1200: Business meeting, Dovecot Studios, 10 Infirmary Street, EH1 1LT

 Freunde annual general meeting (all welcome to attend, members may vote) and presentations by International House given by Emily Wakeling and Julie Pape of the I-House Development, Alumni Relations & Communications team.

 - International House New York Update

 - Dismissal of Freunde Board and Election of new Freunde Board